PJayB/AWHK/README.md

 Download & License
 ------------------

-This application is provivded free for private or commercial use.
+This application is provided free for private or commercial use.
 By downloading you agree that:
 - this program comes with no warranty, guaranteed or implied,
 - the author is not responsible for damage caused to equipment or data (which is highly unlikely),
 - the feedback email alias below is for mail relating to this application only and no other purpose.